Line Editor vs. Copy Editor: What’s the Difference?

 Dear Mr. Rikart, I am announcing my resignation as account manager, effective immediately.
 I have accepted a more challenging role with another company, which I hope will allow me to further develop my professional skill set.
 I would like to thank you for the opportunities you provided me and wish you all the very best!

 Another key responsibility of the line editor is to identify and remove repetitive or unnecessary content.
-Let’s consider an example of a sentence containing a redundancy:
+Let’s consider an example of a sentence containing redundancies:

-Tim withdrew money from an ATM machine before going to the theater.
+Tim dashed quickly to the bank to get money and withdrew money from an ATM machine before going onward and over to the theater.

-Tim withdrew money from an ATM before going to the theater.
+Tim dashed to the bank and withdrew money from an ATM before going to the theater.

 Sentence structure is another area that a line editor will pay close attention to.
 This might involve: